TechnicJelle/CMGT_GraduationReport/report.typ

 - [ ] _etc._
 ]

-In this report, I will describe the product I have first researched for, and then developed during my Graduation Internship at Rythe Interactive.
+In this report, I will describe the product I have first done research for, and then developed during my Graduation Internship at Rythe Interactive.

 During this process, I adhered to the Double Diamond @double-diamond design process model.